 I actually made one of these shirts on a video so you can see just how I made my iron on shirt.
 You can watch that below.

 Can’t watch the video or missed some of the steps?
 Try the instructions below.

 Start by cutting your chosen pattern with your Cricut machine.

 Cut the pieces from whatever patterns or colors that you choose.
 Make sure to mirror your designs and place Patterned Iron-on shiny side down on your mat.

 Trim the design portion of your iron on away from the part that is not used.
 The Patterned Iron On comes in 12” x 17” sheets so you will probably be able to use the unused portion for another project.

 Use your weeding tools to remove all excess from your design.
 The weeding tools are not required but do make this job a bit easier.

 Now it is time to break out your EasyPress and EasyPress Mat.
 We have talked about the EasyPress before and you can read all about it here.
-The new release here is the EasyPress Mat.
-This mat is designed to work with your EasyPress to protect your work surface from both heat and moisture.
+You can also read all about the EasyPress 2 here.
+The EasyPress Mat is designed to work with your EasyPress to protect your work surface from both heat and moisture.